 Female Voices - Short Film Fund

-A short film fund focused on supporting female* filmmakers and raising awareness of underrepresentation and discrepancies in pay and positions between men and women in the film industry.
+A short film fund focused on supporting female* filmmakers and raising awareness of under-representation and discrepancies in pay and positions between men and women in the film industry.

 *a person, who identifies as female.